cedadev/jasmin-help-hugo-hinode/content/docs/interactive-computing/graphical-linux-desktop-access-using-nx.md

 Click the "settings" option (in the menu, top-right), then go to "settings" and search for "input" to look for alternative keyboard layouts.

+If this does not work, try removing and re-installing the NoMachine client software: [a full uninstall is described here](#cant-make-an-onward-connection)

 ### Connection timeout

 Please do not try and connect using the proprietary "NX" protocol.
 Select "SSH" as the protocol.
 If you mistakenly use "NX" as the protocol you may see an error similar to the following when you try to connect (The correct port for **SSH** connections is 22)